imhoward/odin-recipes/README.md

 # odin-recipes
-This website will host links to various recipes found online on a main index page.
+This website hosts links to my favorite recipes, including pictures, ingredients, and the steps to make them.